 Stack AI offers a no-code visual interface that lets you build AI agents without writing any code.
 This drag drop interface makes it simple for any user to create powerful automations.
 Stack processes documents instantly through a workflow automation setup.
 This feature helps teams in finance or operations save hours on repetitive tasks.
 It allows focus on strategic decisions for better outcomes.

-The workflow automation builder sits at the heart of Stack AI.
-It enables end-to-end processes like uploading a financial report.
-AI then extracts key metrics automatically.
 For a company aiming to streamline back-office operations, this delivers faster insights.
 It also cuts down on errors in daily routines.
 Pre-built templates offer ready-made solutions from real use cases.
 Think RFP drafters or CRM enrichers tailored to needs.

 These templates help businesses customize workflow automation fast.
 They speed up ROI on AI investments right away.
 Logic tools bring in flexibility without added hassle.